rackerlabs/support-how-to/content/cloud-files/retrieve-cdn-access-logs-on-per-customer-per-container-basis.md

 instead.

-Think of Cloud Files CDN access logs in the same way that you would any customer virtual host that is running on a Plesk&reg; or cPanel&rge; box.
+Think of Cloud Files CDN access logs in the same way that you would any customer virtual host that is running on a Plesk&reg; or cPanel&reg; box.
-It is important in those cases to keep the virtual hosts separate so that you can bill each customer based on the log file for that virtual host.
-You should also use the same approach for the containers' logs.
+In such cases, keeping the virtual hosts separate so that you can bill each customer based on the log file for that virtual host is important.
+You should also use the same approach for the container logs.

 ### Step 1: Enable the CDN access logs for a Cloud Files container

-Before you proceed, it's important that you ensure that logging is enabled on your Cloud Files CDN-enabled container.
+Before you proceed, ensure that logging is enabled on your Cloud Files CDN-enabled container.
 Logging is not turned on by default.

 If you haven't created a container yet, you can create one by performing the